Breaking A Sweat: Electrolit Sets the Pace in Sports Drinks

 The tea segment has nearly doubled in the last three years as consumers found a new interest in lower calorie and healthier beverages, making tea a pop-culture touch-stone.
 Those shifting trends first benefitted cutting edge startups like Honest Tea and Sweet Leaf, and the big tea brands – Nestea, AriZona, Snapple and Lipton – have all seen fit to re-jigger themselves in the face of a changing market.

 There’s caffeine in everything from water to vodka.
 Yerba mate and guarana are standard ingredients in everything from banana smoothies to beer.
+But dude.
+Calm down.
+It’s time to chill.
+At least, for beverages, it is.

 The panoply of folk remedies speaks to the need, as do the number of powders, pills, and other prevention gimmicks currently available in non-liquid form.
 But somewhere between cracking raw eggs into a cup of vinegar, chugging pickle juice, and downing the hair of the dog that bit you, there’s got to be a happier, more palatable medium.